-On this day in 1989, 23 people die in a series of explosions sparked by an ethylene leak at a factory in Pasadena, Texas.
+On October 23, 1989, 23 people die in a series of explosions sparked by an ethylene leak at a factory in Pasadena, Texas.
 The blasts, which took place at a Phillips Petroleum Company plant, were caused by inadequate safety procedures.

 A polyethylene reactor at the Phillips 66 Chemical Complex in Pasadena created chemical compounds necessary for the production of plastics.
 The plant produced millions of pounds of plastics daily for use in toys and containers.